a-adarshsingh/a-adarshsingh/README.md

-# 💫 About Me:
+# 💫 Hi👋,I'm Aadarsh Singh:
-Hi, My Name is Aadarsh Singh.
-I am a M.Sc.
+👉I am a M.Sc.
 Informatics student with a background in Computer Applications, passionate about UI/UX, software development, data management, and technology. <br>I enjoy turning ideas into practical solutions while continuously improving my technical and problem-solving skills. <br>Currently exploring Java, HTML, MySQL, and modern design practices, with a focus on building meaningful projects and growing as a technology professional.

+🔗Email Me 👉 ✉️ **aadarshsingh392@gmail.com** For Collaboration/Project or Anything Else. 😊😊

 ## 🌐 Socials: